Tech-i-s/techis-python-7days/assignment-pack/readme.md

 ### Dream Home Savings Calculator

-Consider the situation where you have graduated from Tech I.S. and have an IT job.
-You have to build a program that helps you calculate how many months it takes to save up for your dream home.
-The program will take in inputs as specified below and output the number of months it takes to save up for the home.
+- Consider the situation where you have graduated from Tech I.S. and have an IT job

+- You have to build a program that helps you calculate how many months it takes to save up for the **down-payment**

+- The program will take in inputs as specified below and output the number of months it takes to save up for the **down-payment**

+- Assume the following:
+    - portion of down-payment (of total cost of home): `25%`
+    - interest rate for saving money in bank: `4%`
+        - so additional funds earned due to interest:
+            - `(current savings)*(interest rate)/12`
+    - monthly salary: `(annual salary)/12`

-The first part does not consider a job that gives a raise, but the second part considers a job where there is a semi-annual raise.
+- *Part 1* below considers a job that gives no raise, but *Part 2* considers a job where there is a semi-annual raise

 #### **Part 1**